OPT Tool Maker Jobs

 Can I work as a Tool Maker on OPT without my employer filing any visa petition?

 Yes.
 During your OPT period, your employer does not need to file a visa petition on your behalf.
 Your work authorization comes from your EAD card, which USCIS issues based on your F-1 status.
 Your employer simply needs to verify your EAD during the I-9 process.
-No H-1B or other petition is required while your OPT is valid.
+No H-1B visa or other petition is required while your OPT is valid.

 What happens to my OPT authorization if I change Tool Maker employers?